Arnav-Bhola/LaHacks2025/README.md

 3. Install frontend and backend dependencies

-4. Start the frontend and backned server
+4. Start the frontend and backend servers